Four Simple Steps to Control Your Travel and Entertainment Expense

 In many years working as a dealership controller and as an internal auditor, I’ve unfortunately seen frequent cases where employees have taken excessive advantage of a dealership’s travel and entertainment policy.
+As business travel starts to make a comeback, now is a great time to implement best practices to manage the T&E expense.
 Travel and entertainment normally are common business expenses for dealers, such meetings with manufacturers, conferences, technician training, and travel between multiple rooftops.
 While travel may be viewed as an inconvenience to some employees, others view travel and entertainment as an opportunity for enrichment.
 The question becomes, at what point do business travel expenses go from necessary and reasonable to an abuse of privilege and self-enrichment at the detriment of the dealer?

 You’ve probably seen it or even experienced it – lavish dinners with expensive cocktails and wine, the five-star hotel room and “resort” fees to cover the golf cart and 18 holes, the first-class tickets to Europe, an occasional spa treatment or luxury rental cars.
 Some dealers may choose to provide luxurious and travel conditions to their managers and staff and that is perfectly acceptable if that is what the dealer wants.
 However, most dealers I know have policies in place and expectations of reasonable business travel expenditures such as economy airfare, mainstream hotels and standard rental cars.
 Assuming you’re that dealer, how do you control the spending?